Followers

 General Clinton

 On October 12, the British landing force under General Henry Clinton landed under the cover of fog at Throg’s Neck, a marshy peninsula, which was not part of the mainland.
 There were only two ways to get to the mainland: a causeway and bridge at the lower end, and a ford at the other.
 The Americans were guarding both.
 American Colonel Edward Hand and a detachment of 25 men from the 1st Pennsylvania Regiment were determined to slow the British until help could arrive.
 The doughty Pennsylvanians tore the planks of wood from the bridge and positioned themselves behind a length of cordwood that lined the causeway.
 Checking flints and powder, each man took up a good firing position and waited.
 At last, the British came.
 The Pennsylvanians' well-aimed musket fire startled the advancing British troops.
 Puffs of smoke, the crack of muskets, and the zing of lead balls had their effect.
 The British advance guard fell back and tried to cross at the ford and bypass the rebels.
 But they encountered another detachment of defenders.
 Soon both American defense points were reinforced, bringing the American numbers to more than 1,800.
 Howe wisely decided it would be better to retreat and land somewhere else.
-While the Americans had the advantage of position and interior lines, he had the advantage of mass and maneuver.
+While the Americans had the advantage of position and interior lines, they had the advantage of mass and maneuver.
 The British made camp on Throgs Neck and remained there for six days while supplies and reinforcements, including 7,000 Hessian soldiers under the command of Gen. Wilhelm von Knyphausen, were brought up from New York.
 When satisfied that his force was ready.
 Howe gave the order to move.
 To achieve tactical surprise, they moved at night.
-Just after midnight on October 18, Howe embarked his army again landed it at Pell's Point, near the town of Pelham, a few miles to the north.
+Just after midnight on October 18, Howe embarked his army again and landed it at Pell's Point, near the town of Pelham, a few miles to the north.
 Maneuver by sea is a tremendous advantage when you have control of the waters as the British did.

 Taking of Pelham:

-The British came ashore at dawn.
-General Clinton commanded the landing.
-His advance guard of 4,000 British light infantry and Hessian Jägers went in first.
-Waiting for them near Eastchester was the 750 strong brigade of Massachusetts Colonel John Glover.
-(Note: Glover is a minor but key character in the first two books of the Yankee Doodle Spies series.)
-Glover himself spied the British landing from the top of a hill overlooking the coast.
-He requested orders from his immediate commander, General Charles Lee.
-Lee was Washington's second in command (and also a key figure in the second book of the Yankee Doodle Spies, The Cavalier Spy).
-But Lee, although a former professional British officer, gave no orders.
-Glover realized the narrow causeways and inlets favored a defense.
-So the hard as flint Yankee that was Glover decided on his own to attack.
-He ordered his brigade into action.
-It was made up of the 14th, 13th, 3rd, and the 26th Massachusetts Continental Regiments.
 Glover held 150 Continentals behind in reserve.
 Glover's force soon made contact with enemy skirmishers.
 Glover put his own Marblehead Regiment (former seamen) in the front.
-At Breed's Hill Glover had witnessed the carnage inflicted when the British advanced in ranks against well-positioned infantry.
+At Breed's Hill, Glover had witnessed the carnage inflicted when the British advanced in ranks against well-positioned infantry.
 He sent a company forward as an advance guard to hold the British in check.
 This bought him time to prepare a defense before the expected onslaught.
 Glover set up a series of ambushes by placing these forces in staggered positions.
 They cannily took advantage of the stone walls that lined either side of the lane that ran from the beach to the interior.
 His orders were to hold position as long as they could and then to fall back to a position in the rear.
 The next unit would then do the same.
 Glover planned a classic fighting withdrawal aimed at delaying an enemy's advance.
 Glover positioned himself with his advance guard.
-The Marbleheaders opened the battle by firing on advancing British.
+The Marbleheaders opened the battle by firing on the advancing British.
 The pop of muskets and puffs of smoke to the front gave the British pause.
 Once more, the heavy lead balls began to zing by the advance guard, which deployed into action and returned fire.
-Volleys were exchanged and for a while, the Americans held the enemy advance.
-When the British brought up reinforcements, Glover's men pulled back in good order.
-Seeing the Americans retreating, the British fixed bayonets and came on.
-But 200 troops of the 13th Massachusetts Continentals anxiously waiting behind the next stone wall.
-On command, the Americans stood up and fired a devastating volley into the British at 30 yards - point-blank range.
-Surprised, the British column took heavy losses and fell back to the main body of the invading army.
+Volleys were exchanged, and for a while, the Americans held the enemy's advance.

 Glover's Marblehead Regiment in action at Pelham

-Not to be denied, the British reorganized and once more attacked with all 4,000 men and seven cannon.
+Not to be denied, the British reorganized and once more attacked with all 4,000 men and seven cannons.
 They bombarded the Continentals stationed behind the stone wall.
 Under the cover of the artillery fire, the infantry launched its attack.
 But most British artillery rounds fell low or flew high.
 The few that crashed into the stone walls barely did damage.
 The bombardment had little effect.
 Prepared, the Americans unleashed another lethal volley on the advancing infantry at 50 yards.
 This time the British returned with volley after volley.
 The firefight went on for a long 20 minutes.
-Finally, the British artillery moved up in close support, and this time the effect was telling.
-Now under pressure from combined arms, the lead American regiment fell back.
+Finally, the British artillery moved up in close support, and this time, the effect was telling.
+Now, under pressure from combined arms, the lead American regiment fell back.
 The next regiment provided strong covering fire to keep the British at bay until their comrades were safe.
 The British now turned and attacked the position of the 3rd Continentals, who were stationed behind a stone wall on the other side of the road.
 Both sides kept up a steady fire.
-The British moved forward several times and several times the American fire broke their lines.
+The British moved forward several times, and several times, the American fire broke their lines.
 However, the British superior numbers eventually began to overwhelm the Americans.
 Realizing this, Glover pulled the regiment back to another stone wall on the crest of a hill.
 The next regiment in line, the 26th Continentals, soon engaged the advancing enemy.
-Once more using the cover of a stone wall, the 26th fired one last volley before Glover gave the order to retreat.
+Once more, using the cover of a stone wall, the 26th fired one last volley before Glover gave the order to retreat.
 Moving in good order, Glover's brigade crossed a bridge over the Hutchinson River.
 Glover left a rearguard of 150 men of the 14th Massachusetts Continentals to cover them.
-True to form though, Howe decided not to exploit the situation.
+True to form, though, Howe decided not to exploit the situation.
 He camped his forces on a hill on the opposite side of the stream but made no attempt to cross the stream.
 This enabled Glover to pull his brigade back to Yonkers.

 Glover's smartly executed defensive withdrawal